beast-dev/doc/tutorials/howtos/tracer_convergence.md

 ## Identifying convergence problems using Tracer

 In a [previous tutorial](analysing_beast_output), analysing the output of a standard BEAST analysis using Tracer 1.7 was discussed.
-Here, this tutorial is extended towards analysing multiple independent runs, using different starting seeds (which leads to different random draws for all parameters involved to act as the initial estimates), in Tracer 1.7.
+Here, this tutorial is extended towards analysing multiple independent runs (using the same combination of models), using different starting seeds (which leads to different random draws for all parameters involved to act as the initial estimates), in Tracer 1.7.

+Note also that various tree metrics are available through BEAST, in a stand-alone program called TopologyTracer, which takes a .trees file and computes tree metrics for each tree.
+TopologyTracer will generate an output .log file, which can then be loaded into Tracer 1.7.

 AWTY (Nylander et al., 2007) and its R counterpart RWTY (Warren et al., 2017) provide visual aids to diagnose phylogenetic MCMC convergence, focusing on convergence of the tree topology by comparing different replicates of an analysis.
 As such, these tools are considered to be complementary to Tracer's functionality.

-Note also that various tree metrics are available through BEAST, in a stand-alone program called TopologyTracer, which takes a .trees file and computes tree metrics for each tree.
-TopologyTracer will generate an output .log file, which can then be loaded into Tracer 1.7.

 ### Data set information

-Here, we take a look at an analysis of a (n unpublished) simulated data set based on an empirical hepatitis C virus (HCV) data set, which comprises 378 taxa sampled between 1965 and July 2012.
+Here, we take a look at an analysis of a (n unpublished) simulated data set based on a hepatitis C virus (HCV) data set, which consists of 378 taxa sampled between 1965 and July 2012.
 The original data set was analysed using a Bayesian skygrid coalescent model (Gill et al., 2013) and unlinked general time-reversible substitution models with among-site rate heterogeneity and relative rates across the three codon positions.
 A tree from the posterior distribution was selected to serve as the reference tree for the simulation process using πBUSS (Bielejec et al., 2014).
 The same substitution model setup was used for the simulation process, but relative rates across codon positions were set to 1.